ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Abstract

 \section{Abstract}

 Conflict-Free Replicated Data Types (CRDTs) are used in a range of fields for their coordination-free replication with strong eventual consistency.
-By prioritising availability over consistency under partition, nodes accumulate events in different orders, and rely on an associative, commutative and idempotent merge function to present a materialised view of the CRDT.
+By prioritising availability over consistency under partition, peers accumulate events in different orders, and rely on an associative, commutative and idempotent merge function to present a materialised view of the CRDT.
 Under some circumstances, the state of the materialised view over time can appear to ``roll back'' previously applied events.
 When the materialised view is used to manage group permissions such as ones found in instant messaging applications, this can lead to surprising behaviour.
-This can occur when there are multiple concurrent events, such as in the Duelling Admins problem where two equally permissioned admins concurrently revoke each other's permissions.
+Rollbacks can occur when there are multiple concurrent events, such as in the Duelling Admins problem where two equally permissioned admins concurrently revoke each other's permissions.
 Who wins?
-This article argues that a Byzantine admin can exploit concurrency to win the duel.
-As a result, an external arbiter is required to arbitrate an immutable happens-before relation between concurrent events.
-Arbitration occurs asynchronously in batches via optional ``epoch events'', preserving availability.
+Different solutions and their trade-offs are examined.
+A Byzantine admin can exploit concurrency to influence the duel, whereby we argue that an external arbiter is required to order concurrent events.
+Our ERA proposal arbitrates asynchronously in batches via optional ``epoch events'', preserving availability.
 This introduces a bounded total order within epochs, and the resulting ``finality'' improves on the level of consistency CRDTs can provide.

 \ccsdesc[500]{Theory of computation~Distributed algorithms} \ccsdesc[300]{Information systems~Data structures} \ccsdesc[500]{Security and privacy~Distributed systems security} \ccsdesc[500]{Software and its engineering~Access protection} \ccsdesc[300]{Computer systems organization~Availability}